WTA Executive

 Kristen is a long serving member of the WTA Executive and was acclaimed to the role of President in 2025.
 She was elected to the position of Vice President in 2022.
 In her many roles in WTA, she has served as the chair of the Bargaining and Public relations committees as VP, chaired the AGM, Reception, and 5oth Anniversary celebration committees.
 She was also on the MTS Provincial Executive from 2020-2025, chairing the Group Benefits Standing Committee and MPSE Trust, Disability Benefits Plan Committee, Collective Bargaining Committee, as well as being a member of the first Provincial Bargaining Committee.

-Kristen has been a teacher for 20 years and employee of WSD for 13 years.
+Kristen has been a teacher for over 20 years.
 Throughout that time, she was a Council representative for WTA and a member of the Executive since 2015.
 She strives to empower members with understanding of their collective agreement and when to utilize supports from the WTA and MTS.

 Prior to being in the WTA office full time, Kristen taught Music and Performing Arts for K-9 students.
 She enjoyed showing students that music can be fun while understanding complexities of beat, rhythm, form, and enjoying performing for others.
 When she’s not in the office, you can find her on a running path with her dog, Jazz, or in the Exchange District taking in an arts performance.